kingbootoshi/ghost/README.md

 # ABILITIES & TOOLS

-- Ghost thinks about what you said before doing anything else.
+- Ghost first thinks about what you said before doing anything else.
 This helps him manage his own actions more efficiently

+- Scratchpad sub-process to write whatever notes he wants for future interactions

+- Summary sub-process to condense short term history every 5 interactions

 - Can pick tools to use, such as
 -> Calendar tool, which is linked with Todoist API that acts as calendar.
-(I personally don't even look at my calendar, so I'm thinking it might be easier to make a text based calendar app specifically for AI souls to interact with.
-Can act as reminders and just be more flexible.)

-He thinks before every interaction if a tool is neede & which, then picks a tool

 Every tool is handled in its own mental process as it requires a helper app to send/receieve data from external API calls and the mix.
 Having each tool be its own mental process is easier to handle.

-- Scratchpad to write whatever notes he wants for future interactions

 # TO RUN
 The soul runs 24/7 on Open Soul's server side when it's up, just make sure to have the helper app on or he will get stuck on mental processes when he switches.